The Dramatics: Career

 In 1982, the group moved to Capitol Records and made their first album without Don Davis, with Banks acting as producer.
 Only Banks, Ford and Mayes remained in the group.
 L.J.
 Reynolds left to go solo in 1981 and Larry Demps decided to go into teaching and spend more time with his family, after having joined the group's original line-up in 1964 with Banks.
 When Ron Banks also decided to try a solo career, the group disbanded for a few years, but re-formed in the mid-1980s, with Howard returning to join Reynolds, Mayes, Ford and Banks to record for Fantasy Records.

 From 2012 there were two groups of the Dramatics.
 One group was led by L.J.
 Reynolds, with Winzell Kelly, Leon Franklin, Donald Albert and Levell Thompson.
 The other group was led by the original member of the Dramatics, Willie Lee Ford, with Rick Littleton, Michael Brock, Douglas Gaddy and Gregory Finley, plus in 2017 long time member Paul Hill, of George Clinton's Parliament/Funkadelic band joined Willie Ford's Dramatics.
 The Dramatics featuring Willie Ford focused on staying true to the Dramatics' original and recognizable concept of five part harmonies and five dynamic lead voices in the group, at their shows until his death at 68 years old, on May 28, 2019, after having surgery.
 L.J.
 Reynolds' Dramatics featured the singing-talents of Reynolds and also included music from Reynolds' solo career at their shows.
 On September 24, 2018, L.J.
 Reynolds legally took the trademark rights to the name the Dramatics.

+LJ Reynolds married Lua Leongbergeron-Reynolds, and resides in Detroit.
+To this day, LJ Reynolds and The Dramatics continue to play.

 The Dramatics were officially inducted into the R&B Music Hall of Fame at Cleveland State University's Waetejen Auditorium on Saturday August 17, 2013.

-The Dramatics are depicted centrally in the 2017, Kathryn Bigelow film Detroit, a dramatization of the Algiers Motel incident.
+The Dramatics are depicted centrally in the 2017, Kathryn Bigelow film Detroit, a dramatization of the Algiers Motel killings.

+In 2020, reviewing I Escaped from Devil's Island (1973) on the website of his New Beverly Cinema, Quentin Tarantino pointed out that the film's director Bill Witney, concluded "a directing career that spanned constant shooting of film since the mid-thirties" by filming The Dramatics singing "Whatcha See Is Whatcha Get."